fanfandez/Loss_Prosociality/README.md

 Zhang, Y., … & Feng, C. Loss context enhances preferences for generosity but reduces preferences for honesty: evidence from a combined behavioral-computational approach.
 European journal of social psychology.

-All code used to perform analyses from the paper are in the loss_prosociality_data.csv
+All data used to perform analyses from the paper are in the loss_prosociality_data.csv

 1. subjID = the number of participants, range from 1 to 96
 2. condA = 1/2, 1 means the dictator game (DG) and 2 means the message game (MG)